elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A module is just a file where the script resides.
 Modules can load each other and use special directives export and import to interchange functionality, call functions of one module from another one.
-The export keyword labels variables and functions that should be accessible from outside the current module. import allows the import of functionality from other modules.
+The export keyword labels variables and functions that should be accessible from outside the current module, and import allows the import of functionality from other modules.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />